TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 `update:` A block which defines how the existing block should be changed.

-Since the `updatedBlock` argument is a `PartialBlock` object, some fields might not be defined.
+Since `updatedBlock` is a `PartialBlock` object, some fields might not be defined.
 These undefined fields are kept as-is from the existing block.
 Throws an error if the block to update could not be found.

 ## Removing Blocks